 As you can see, it was impossible to find a time to take photos when I hadn’t already been wearing the skirt for a day or two, so please excuse the wrinkles.
 Let’s just say it’s worn in.
 I was pleased to be able to use a remnant of my cone mills denim for this pattern, which was a bold move considering it was a tester, but it worked out great.
 In fact, if you are like me and your size means you have odd shaped remnants of denim left after sewing jeans, this pattern could be a great stash/remnant buster!
 You only need barely over a yard for the short version like I made, and the pieces are pretty small since the center front and center back are seamed.

 Just like the Ames pattern, the Ellis Skirt comes with pear and apple pelvis shape options.
 I chose the pear version in size 22 and am pretty happy with the fit.
-There is one little bit of bubbling above my butt which you can see in the back view photos which I may adjust out for next time, but then again I may not.
+There is one little bit of bubbling above my butt which you can see in the back view photos, but it sounds like this has been dealt with in the final pattern, which I haven’t tried yet.
 This pattern has both a yoke and darts for extra shaping.

 I skipped some of the topstitch detail on my version since this fabric was giving me fits.
 I haven’t had topstitching issues for SO LONG but something about this cone mills denim and my machine just don’t get along.
 I was having skipped stitches and having to rethread the machine constantly, which was making me insane.
 Typically a stretch needle and regular thread in the bobbin does the trick for me, but that wasn’t working here.
 All I can say is try every needle in your stash every time you try a new fabric and keep your fingers crossed that something will work!
 I think it ended up looking presentable, but it was very frustrating at the time.